-Italy's coronavirus deaths slow, offering glimmer of hope
+Italy's Lombardy workers to strike for tougher coronavirus shutdowns

 The Lombardy branches of the three main metalworkers unions, FIOM, FIM and UILM, said the list “has been excessively extended, covering areas of dubious importance” and allowing firms “excessive discretion” to apply for exemptions.

-In a joint statement, they trio of unions said workers in all factories not directly linked to the beleaguered health sector would down tools.
-Lombardy’s chemical workers said they would also stay home on March 25.
+In a joint statement, they declared a one-day stoppage for March 25 for workers in all factories not directly linked to the beleaguered health sector.

+The announcement was swiftly followed by Lombardy’s chemical workers, who said they would stay home on the same day.

-“The decree allows a lot of firms to remain open, many without the proper guarantees and safety norms, creating conditions not agreed with us and fanning a lot of concern among workers,” said Paolo Pirani, national head of the UILTEC chemical and textile workers’ union.
+“The decree allows a lot of firms to remain open, many without the proper guarantees and safety norms, creating conditions not agreed with us and fanning a lot of concern among workers,” said Paolo Pirani, national head of the Uiltec chemical and textile workers’ union.

 Bank workers threatened a nationwide walkout, saying they were forced to work in unsafe conditions without masks, gloves and sufficient amounts of antiseptic gels.
 Several banks have already temporarily closed branches to sanitize them.